clara-fleisig/Semantic-Similarity/README.md

 # Semantic-Similarity
 This project is an intelligent system that can learn to answer Test of English as a Foreign Language (TOEFL).
-The system approximates the semantic similarly (closeness of meaning) of words using data from english texts.
+The system approximates the semantic similarity (closeness of meaning) of words using data from english texts.

 ## Describing the Problem
 The program answers multiple choice questions of the form: given a word, _w_, find which word _s1, s2, s3, s4_ is a synonym of _w_.